 How do you avoid contact with others?

-Avoid unnecessary shopping trips, don’t eat in restaurants, don’t go to bars, don’t go to the gym.
-MANY businesses are now closed, whether by making a responsible choice or government mandate.
+Avoid unnecessary shopping trips, be extremely careful in restaurants, don’t go to bars, take precautions at the gym or just workout outside.
+MANY businesses are closing early, or are even closed for a period now, whether by making a responsible choice or government mandate.
 If that’s not happening in your community, it’s up to you to make the responsible decision.
 Yes, small businesses are being impacted.
 (I plan to address this in another post.)
 But the health and literal survival of so many people in our nation is also at risk of being severely impacted.

 Staying home means cancelling all non-essential travel.
 Let’s define essential since lots of people think this is a great time to purchase a really cheap flight.
 Essential: absolutely necessary; extremely important.
 If your travel is not absolutely necessary and extremely important, CANCEL IT.

 If you do venture out for recreation, which is still currently allowed in the U.S. in most areas, PLEASE still keep six feet between you and anyone else.
-Parks are being closed in California because the beaches are overcrowded.
 If you want to continue to enjoy your outdoor areas, even during the time of physical and social distancing, plan to go at an off-hour, be diligent about keeping space from others and if it’s too crowded, go home.
 When I run or walk, I cross the street when I encounter others.
 And some do the same thing.
 But if they don’t, do you part and keep your distance.

 CLEAN & DISINFECT